About Us | Contact | Subscribe

 He learned to sing and play piano from his mother and in 1918 played his first gig as a professional musician at a college fraternity dance.

-While studying at Indiana University Hoagy he began composing writing such standards as "Washboard Blues" and "Boneyard Shuffle" and toured with his "Collegians" band to support his studies.
+While studying at Indiana University Hoagy began to write, composing such standards as "Washboard Blues" and "Boneyard Shuffle" and began touring with his "Collegians" band for the necessary money to support his studies.

-In 1926 Hoagy Carmichael earning his law degree and would finish and record his most famous composition "Stardust" the following year.
+In 1926 Hoagy Carmichael earned his law degree and would finish writing and record his most famous composition "Stardust" the following year.

 With lyrics added by Mitchell Parish in 1929, "Stardust" became the most recorded song of the 20th Century.